jasonfb/universal_track_manager/README.md

 ```

-If you also want to track Facebook and Google clicks IDs, append the parameter `--add` with a list of field names separated by COMMA.
+If you also want to track any special fields (like fbclid or gclid) clicks IDs, append the parameter `--add` with a list of field names separated by COMMA.

 ```
-rails generate universal_track_manager:install --add=fbclid,gcllid
+rails generate universal_track_manager:install --add=fbclid,gclid

 ```